tigrouind/AITD-roomviewer/README.md

 To fix this, run room viewer with administrator rights (or run AITD without administrator rights).

 ## Warp actor
-When the game is linked to DOSBox, it is possible to change the position of an actor by selecting it, then pressing CTRL-W. The actor will be warped to mouse position.
-It is also possible to manually edit positions of an actor by right clicking on it or by pressing numpad keys :
+When the game is linked to DOSBox, it is possible to change the position of an actor using drag and drop.
+Hold left mouse button while mouse is on an actor.
+Move cursor (keeping left button pressed) and right click to warp (you can do this multiple times).
+Then, release left button.
+It is also possible to manually edit position of an actor by right clicking on it or by pressing numpad keys :
 - 4, 6, 2, 8 : move actor left / right / down / up
 - 7, 9 : rotate actor left / right
 - If you hold 0 while pressing the numpad keys above, position is updated at a higher rate.